ibm-cloud-docs/secrets-manager/iam-credentials.md

 To create IAM credentials by using the {{site.data.keyword.secrets-manager_short}} UI, complete the following steps.

-By default, IAM credentials are generated and deleted each time that your secret is read or accessed.
-If you want to reuse the service ID and API key values for an IAM credentials secret, you can toggle the **Reuse IAM credentials** option to **On**.
-{: tip}

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Resource List**.
 2. From the list of services, select your instance of {{site.data.keyword.secrets-manager_short}}.
 3. In the **Secrets** table, click **Add**.